eigentaylor/eigentaylor.github.io/_previews/2026-04-15-perfect-approval.md

 Arrow's theorem and Gibbard's theorem are often framed as saying that there is no "perfect" voting system.
 But what we see here is that, on dichotomous preferences, there is a perfect voting system: Approval.
 It satisfies all the basic fairness criteria we might want, and it also satisfies IIA and strategyproofness.

+> **Corollary:** A voting system is anonymous, neutral, strictly monotone, strategyproof, and satisfies IIA if and only if it is Approval voting on dichotomous preferences.

 The way dichotomous preferences allows us to sidestep these theorems is actually because the number of preference levels is strictly less than three, even though we might have more than two candidates.
 The general theme with these impossibility theorems often comes from the fact that there are three or more candidates in the assumptions.
 But that's not really what causes the problems.

 The real problem comes from the fact that, with three or more candidates, we can potentially have *three or more preference tiers*.
 If we restrict ourselves to keep the number of preference tiers to two, then we can have as many candidates as we want, and still have a perfect voting system that satisfies all the great properties that typical impossibility theorems say we can't have.